FbW-WD-22-D01/flex-03-layout-solution/README.md

     - Drama → darkgrey
     - Romance → red
 3. For each section, center the font.
-4. Each flex-item should have a basic width of 500px and a fixed height of 100px.
+4. Each flex-item should have a basic width of 200px and a fixed height of 100px.
 By default, each flex-item should take up all extra space.
-5. Now, make an exception for "thriller" and "comedy", Both sections should take up 10 times the amount of extra-space of their adjacent element.
+5. The "romance" section should take up three times as much space as the other sections.
+6. The "comedy" section should take up six times as much space as the other sections.

 **Hint**: Consider using flex-wrap.

 ![reference-gif](/images/example.gif)